-This can help them identify if a certain area is taking too much of the project’s budget or if there are areas where they can save money.
+This can help them identify if a certain area is taking too much of the project’s budget or areas where they can save money.

-This helps project managers also make better financial decisions in the following stages in the project.
+This helps project managers also make better financial decisions in the following stages of the project.

 4. The same standards

-This is important not only to look professional but also to make all outputs work together seamlessly to achieve the large picture of the picture.
+This is important not only to look professional but also to make all outputs work together seamlessly to achieve the picture’s large picture.

 5. Remote Teams

-Project management software make it easy to onboard and work with team members who are not even on the same continent.
+Project management software makes it easy to onboard and work with team members who are not on the same continent.